Germán (9 Ks), Yankees beat Red Sox 9-6, avoid 4-game sweep

 TRAINER’S ROOM

 Yankees: LHP CC Sabathia (right knee) went on the injured list, a day after allowing five runs and nine hits in 4 1/3 innings against the Red Sox.
 “Been a little cranky.
-Hopefully the time out will be good for him,” manager Aaron Boone said before the game.
+Hopefully the time out will be good for him,” Boone said before the game.
 Sabathia also went on the IL for problems with the knee at the end of May. … Boone said OF Brett Gardner (left knee) could be ready to return on Friday, when he is eligible to come off the IL.

 UP NEXT